dhruvshan/ido-ux/src/docs/files/devguide03.md

 #### 3. All price finding events:

-Whether it is a large sale of tokens on a DAO’s treasury, zero-coupon bonds, or any other event that requires a fair price finding method.
+Whether it is a large sale of tokens on a DAO’s treasury, zero-coupon bonds, or any other event that requires a fair price finding method, Gnosis Auction can provide the effective decentralised platform to address the issue.